sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 ## [`on.repositoriesMatchingQuery`](#on-repositoriesmatchingquery)

 A Sourcegraph search query that matches a set of repositories (and branches).
-Each matched repository branch is added to the list of repositories that the campaign will be run on.
+Each matched repository branch is added to the list of repositories that the batch change will be run on.

 See "[Code search](../../code_search/index.md)" for more information on Sourcegraph search queries.